 Some states provide criminal penalties for the abuse, neglect, or other mistreatment of nursing home residents.
 Historically, prosecutions for crimes involving abuse, neglect and exploitation of the elderly were relatively infrequent.
 Recently, however, there have been more and more prosecutions of such actions.
 Moreover, some states have enhanced penalties for crimes committed against older people.
 In some cases, failures to provide residents with sufficient food, keep residents clean enough, or prevent bedsores from occurring, have supported convictions for criminal neglect.
 In other cases, the unjustified use of physical restraint or force against nursing home residents has resulted in convictions for nursing home abuse.
 In some states, the definition of abuse may require inappropriate physical contact that harms or threatens to harm the patient, and may not cover verbal threats.

-Get a Review of Your Nursing Home Abuse Claim at No Charge
+Get a Review of Your Nursing Home Abuse Claim

 Contact a qualified personal injury attorney to make sure your rights are protected.